 Nonprofits of all types, including youth centers, crisis shelters, food pantries, and clinics have all benefited from NEEP.

 Which nonprofits qualify?

 - Serve income-qualified Coloradans, including religious institutions that provide direct services regularly

 - Own their building or in a long-term lease*

 - Are classified as 501(c)3 and are in good standing with the state of Colorado

-- Organizations with long-term leases (minimum 3 years remaining, option to renew) and a letter showing owner support.
-Nonprofits leasing government owned buildings may qualify on a limited basis
+*Organizations with long-term leases must have a minimum of 3 years remaining, option to renew, and a letter showing owner support.
+Nonprofits leasing government owned buildings may qualify on a limited basis.

 NEEP is funded by Denver Office of Nonprofit Engagement and Colorado utility companies including Xcel Energy, Black Hills Energy, Atmos Energy, and Colorado Natural Gas.
 NEEP accepts applicants statewide, although funding may be greater in areas with funding partners.